ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

           modulus = len(this.sth_list)
           while(len(indexes) < MAX_STH_TO_GOSSIP) {
             r = randomInt() % modulus
+            // Ignore STHs that are past the validity window but not
+            // yet removed.
             if(r not in indexes
-               //Ignore STHs that are past the validity window but not yet removed:
                && now() - this.sth_list[i].timestamp < TWO_WEEKS)
               indexes.insert(r)
           }